-Minimalists question their values constantly – with or without a lockdown.
+Minimalists question their values consistently – with or without a lockdown.

 People who lived in a work-bills-entertainment bubble now understand the meaning of mindfulness.

-In this context, the minimalist mindset will certainly receive new adherents.
+In this context, the minimalist mindset will undoubtedly receive new adherents.

-If you follow this blog, you know that I constantly highlight the variety of minimalist lifestyles.
+That doesn’t mean that everybody will adopt the same values – quite the opposite.
+If you follow this blog, you’ll know that I regularly highlight the variety of minimalist lifestyles.

-I believe that a few common minimalist principles can generate highly diverse results – all based on the idea of prioritization.
+I believe that a few common minimalist principles can generate diverging results – all based on the idea of prioritization.

-By and large, this will be a positive evolution for society.
+By and large, this will be positive for society.